larsniem/keyshot-scripting-stubs/README.md

-# Python stubs for keyshot
+# Python stubs for Keyshot

+Python stubs created for simplefied scripting of Keyshot.
+Originaly created for private purposes, not associated with Luxion/Keyshot in any way.

 Work in Progress!
 [Progress](https://github.com/larsniem/keyshot-scripting-stubs/issues/1)